lp-malliniak/warsztatyAzureOpenShift/README.md

 You will also need to get the Pool ID that contains your entitlements for OpenShift.
 You can retrieve this from the Red Hat portal by examining the details of the subscription that has the OpenShift entitlements.
 Or you can contact your Red Hat administrator to help you.

-### azuredeploy.Parameters.json File Explained

-1.  _artifactsLocation: URL for artifacts (json, scripts, etc.)
-2.  customVhdOrGallery: Choose to use a custom VHD image or an image from the Azure Gallery.
-The valid inputs are "gallery" or "custom".
-The default is set to "gallery".
-2.  customStorageAccount: The URL to the storage account that contains your custom VHD image.
-Include the ending '/'.
-If "gallery" is chosen above, this parameter will not be used.
-Example: https://customstorageaccount.blob.core.windows.net/
-2.  customOsDiskName: The folder and name of the custom VHD image.
-If "gallery" is chosen above, this parameter will be not be used.
-Example: images/customosdisk.vhd
-2.  masterVmSize: Size of the Master VM.
-Select from one of the allowed VM sizes listed in the azuredeploy.json file
-3.  infraVmSize: Size of the Infra VM.
-Select from one of the allowed VM sizes listed in the azuredeploy.json file
-3.  nodeVmSize: Size of the App Node VM.
-Select from one of the allowed VM sizes listed in the azuredeploy.json file
-4.  openshiftClusterPrefix: Cluster Prefix used to configure hostnames for all nodes - bastion, master, infra and app nodes.
-Between 1 and 20 characters.
-7.  masterInstanceCount: Number of Masters nodes to deploy
-8.  infraInstanceCount: Number of infra nodes to deploy
-8.  nodeInstanceCount: Number of Nodes to deploy
-9.  dataDiskSize: Size of data disk to attach to nodes for Docker volume - valid sizes are 128 GB, 512 GB and 1023 GB
-10. adminUsername: Admin username for both OS (VM) login and initial OpenShift user
-11. openshiftPassword: Password for OpenShift user and root user
-11. enableMetrics: Enable Metrics - value is either "true" or "false"
-11. enableLogging: Enable Logging - value is either "true" or "false"
-11. enableCockpit: Enable Cockpit - value is either "true" or "false"
-12. rhsmUsernamePasswordOrActivationKey: Choose to use Username and Password or Organization ID and Activation Key for registration.
-Valid values are "usernamepassword" and "activationkey".
-12. rhsmUsernameOrOrgId: Red Hat Subscription Manager Username or Organization ID.
-If usernamepassword selected in previous input, then use Username; otherwise entier Organization ID.
-To find your Organization ID, run on registered server: `subscription-manager identity`.
-13. rhsmPasswordOrActivationKey: Red Hat Subscription Manager Password or Activation Key for your Cloud Access subscription.
-You can get this from [here](https://access.redhat.com/management/activation_keys).
-14. rhsmPoolId: The Red Hat Subscription Manager Pool ID that contains your OpenShift entitlements
-15. sshPublicKey: Copy your SSH Public Key here
-16. keyVaultResourceGroup: The name of the Resource Group that contains the Key Vault
-17. keyVaultName: The name of the Key Vault you created
-18. keyVaultSecret: The Secret Name you used when creating the Secret (that contains the Private Key)
-18. enableAzure: Enable Azure Cloud Provider - value is either "true" or "false"
-18. aadClientId: Azure Active Directory Client ID also known as Application ID for Service Principal
-18. aadClientSecret: Azure Active Directory Client Secret for Service Principal
-19. defaultSubDomainType: This will either be nipio (if you don't have your own domain) or custom if you have your own domain that you would like to use for routing
-20. defaultSubDomain: The wildcard DNS name you would like to use for routing if you selected custom above.
-If you selected nipio above, you must still enter something here but it will not be used

 ## Deploy Template

 Deploy to Azure using Azure Portal: